HydrologyFrankfurt/ReWaterGAP/docs/api_docs/lateral_water_balance/reservoir_regulated_lakes.rst

 Reservoirs
 ##########

-In WaterGAP, reservoirs with a storage capacity of at least 0.5 km³ are classified as “global” reservoirs.
-Similarly, global regulated lakes (lakes where outflow is controlled by a dam or weir) must have a maximum storage capacity of at least 0.5 km³ or cover an area exceeding 100 km².
+In WaterGAP, reservoirs with a storage capacity of at least :math:`0.5` :math:`{km}^{3}` are classified as “global” reservoirs.
+Similarly, global regulated lakes (lakes where outflow is controlled by a dam or weir) must have a maximum storage capacity of at least :math:`0.5` :math:`{km}^{3}` or cover an area exceeding :math:`100` :math:`{km}^{2}`.
 Both types are modeled using the same water balance equation.

-The outflow from these reservoirs and regulated lakes is simulated using a modified version of the Hanasaki et al. (2006) algorithm, which differentiates between those primarily used for irrigation and others (Döll et al., 2009).
-As with global lakes, the water balance for global reservoirs and regulated lakes is calculated at the outflow cell ([2.2d][2.2e]).
-Maximum water storage capacity, primary use, and commissioning years are available from the GRanD database [2.2d][2.2e].
+The outflow from these reservoirs and regulated lakes is simulated using a modified version of the Hanasaki et al. (2006) algorithm [5]_, which differentiates between those primarily used for irrigation and others [4]_.
+As with global lakes, the water balance for global reservoirs and regulated lakes is calculated at the outflow cell [1]_ [6]_.
+Maximum water storage capacity, primary use, and commissioning years are available from the GRanD database [1]_ [6]_.

-In WGHM, reservoirs begin filling at the start of their commissioning year, and regulated lakes transition from global lakes to global regulated lakes [2.2d].
+In WGHM, reservoirs begin filling at the start of their commissioning year, and regulated lakes transition from global lakes to global regulated lakes [1]_.
 A total of 1255 reservoirs and 88 regulated lakes are considered.
-However, those sharing the same outflow cell are combined into a single water storage compartment by summing their maximum storages and areas, resulting in the simulation of 1181 global reservoirs and 86 regulated lake compartments in WGHM [2.2e].
+However, those sharing the same outflow cell are combined into a single water storage compartment by summing their maximum storages and areas, resulting in the simulation of 1181 global reservoirs and 86 regulated lake compartments in WGHM [6]_.

 .. note::
    There can be only one global reservoir/regulated lake compartment per grid cell.